Curie: Policy-based Secure Data Exchange: Evaluation

-The first set of experiments sought to characterize the policy construction and policy negotiation costs.
-Consortia are instrumented to classify overheads incurred by a number of messages and time required to calculate selections and data-dependent conditionals.
-All the costs not specific to the policies are not included in test measurements (\eg network latency).
-The benchmark results are summarized in Figure~\ref{fig:members-vs-messages} and ~\ref{fig:members-vs-time} and discussed below.
+Our first set of experiments characterize the policy construction and negotiation costs.
+Various consortia and policies are instrumented to analyze the overhead of the number of messages and time required to compute the CPL selections and data-dependent conditionals.
+All the costs not specific to the policies are excluded in measurements (\eg network latency).
+The benchmark results are summarized in Figure~\ref{fig:members-vs-messages} and \ref{fig:members-vs-time} and discussed below.

 Figure~\ref{fig:members-vs-messages} shows the number of messages for policy construction required for different consortia size.
-The number of members in a consortium is labeled.
-For instance, NATO consortium has 13 members; ten members from U.S. and three from the UK.
-Since the data exchange relations are not symmetric, each member sends acquisition request to its partners and gets the output of negotiation (not raw data).
-We note that costs associated with selection and data-dependent conditionals dictated by the members do not require additional messages.
-The acquisition request includes variables when conditionals are defined (\eg reference data for data-dependent conditionals), and the result is returned with the negotiation output message.
-However, the use of the selections and data-dependent conditionals brings additional processing cost.
+The number of members in warfarin study is also labeled.
+For instance, NATO consortium has 13 members; ten members from U.S. and three from UK.
+The experiments illustrate the upper bound results wherein each member defines a different share and acquisition policy for other members (\ie asymmetric relations).
+In this, each member sends acquisition policy request to consortium members.
+After a member gets the acquisition request, it reconciles with its share policy and output of negotiation message is returned.
+The number of messages associated with varying number of selections and conditionals dictated by the members does not require any additional messages.
+For instance, the acquisition request of a member includes arguments when conditionals are defined (\eg reference data and a threshold value for data-dependent conditionals such as pairwise Jaccard distance), and the result is returned with the negotiation output message.
+However, the use of the selections and data-dependent conditionals brings additional processing cost as detailed next.